 Free Printable Fruit Picture Graphing Activity Set

-If your students already have experience with sorting and organizing manipulatives, this is the natural next step.
-It is not necessarily required for you to teach the terminology of the graphs, like x-axis and y-axis, but introducing children to the process of graphing will benefit them for life!
+Students with prior experience with sorting and organizing manipulatives will find this to be a natural next step.
+It is not necessarily required for you to teach the terminology of the graphs, but introducing children to the process of graphing will benefit them for life!

 There are two options for the dice of this graphing game.

-Differentiated instruction cubes are so awesome.
-Not only are they a sturdy yet soft die, they are easily interchangeable to make them useful for many different activities and themes.
-I have included inserts for the differentiated instruction cubes, if you choose to go this route.
+You might choose differentiated instruction cubes.
+They are sturdy and easily interchangeable for many different activities and themes.
+I have included inserts for the differentiated instruction cubes if you choose to go this route.

-If you do not have a differentiated instruction cube (or while you wait it to be delivered in the mail) I created a paper version.
-One that is easily folded, glued or taped and playing can commence.
+If you do not have a differentiated instruction cube, I created a paper version.
+It is easy to fold and glue/tape together.

-This set also includes the graph.
-The bottom row of the graph has each of the fruits that could be used with these fruit counters.
-They are apple, blueberry, strawberry, orange, banana and grapes.
+This set also includes the number graph for kindergarten.
+The bottom row of the graph has each of the fruits that could be used with the fruit counters.
+I included apple, blueberry, strawberry, orange, banana, and grapes.

-Print the graph and dice from the download at the end of this post.
+Print the real objects graph for kindergarten and dice from the download at the end of this post.

-This is where you decide if you will use the differentiated instruction cube or to make your own cube.
+You can use the differentiated instruction cube or make your own cube.

 If you choose to make your own cube, fold the cube template on the inside lines and tape it into a cube.
 I find it helpful to put additional tape on the outside of the cube to give the dice a little bit more weight and to last longer.

-You can continue rolling until one fruit meets the top or you can specify the number of rolls.
-For instance, roll the die 10 times and graph your findings.
+They can continue rolling until one fruit meets the top, or you can specify the number of rolls.
+For instance, tell students to roll the die 10 times and graph the findings.